 This is a mixture or blend of grasses that tolerate shade, and gardeners use it to fill up bare patches in shade areas.
 The grasses in the mixture present fine to medium textured foliage and will stay green if you water it thoroughly throughout the year.

 Now we have come to the end of discovering the different grass types in South Africa.
-Let’s find out how to go about preparing the soil and planting a beautiful lawn!!
+Let’s find out how to prepare the soil and plant a beautiful lawn!!

 CHOOSING HOW TO PLANT YOUR LAWN

 There are three main methods by which you can establish your lawn.